MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/network-security-perimeter.md

 ## Regions

-Azure Network Security Perimeter is in public preview and available in all regions except for the following:
+Azure Network Security Perimeter is in public preview and available in 56 regions.
+It's not available in the following regions:

 - Chile Central
-- East US STG
 - Israel Northwest
 - Malaysia South
-- South Central US STG

 ## Supported components
 The components of Azure Monitor that are supported with a network security perimeter are listed in the following table with their minimum API version.